-"A good kiss is deep and soulful and you should feel each other's love through the kiss," says Dan Landau, an engaged graduate student in Bridgewater, N.J.
+"A good kiss is deep and soulful and you should feel each other's love through the kiss," says Dan Landau, a graduate student in Bridgewater, N.J.
 "A great kiss is an adventure in itself, not a stepping point to something else."

-Steamy make-out sessions usually happen early on in a relationship, or the honeymoon period.
+Steamy make-out sessions usually happen early on in a relationship or during the honeymoon period.

-But later on, when people are in a long-term relationship, they too often stop kissing and lose that intimate connection, says Anderson.
+But later on, when people are in a long-term relationship, they too often stop kissing and lose that intimate connection, Anderson says.
 In a Redbook poll, 79% of women said they don't kiss their husbands nearly as much as they'd like.